 Our sojourn overlapped with the weekly Wednesday music night at a small pub two miles from the Dodds out in the country.
 We had a wonderful meal of chowder and just caught fish and chips before the musicians began assembling at nine pm.
 This, like every dinner at the Dodds, ended with pudding, except it wasn't pudding as Americans know it, as pudding is the English/Irish term for dessert.
 Here it was a lemon pie with cream, another dazzler of the taste buds, putting us in a fine mood for the music.

 This wasn't a performance for tourists, but rather a gathering of anyone who wished to play their instrument, just as table tennis players or card players have a weekly get-together.
-There is a nucleus of three or four woman called "Noreen and Friends" who are joined by anyone with an instrument or a pair of vocal chords.
+There is a nucleus of three or four woman called "Noreen and Friends" who are joined by anyone with an instrument or a set of vocal chords.
 By the time we left at midnight there were fifteen playing, still going strong on their flutes and fiddles and accordions and harps and keyboards and guitars and drums.
 If there had been a tug-of-war between musicians and the audience during an intermission, the audience would have been outnumbered.
 No one seemed to be in charge.
 After a song a different musician seemed to be given the opportunity to start up the next number with everyone else joining in.
 The room resounded with their lovely tunes and good natures.

 A young American woman, who was spending the summer interning at a nearby organic farm, sang a couple of songs a Capella.
 Afterwards Janina commented how brave she was to step up and sing.
 Geraldine wasn't surprised at all.
 "She is an American," she said, "So she would be bold, wouldn't she."
 The "wouldn't she" wasn't said with a question mark, but an affirmation, one of a number of charming English expressions she would attach to something she might say to add a little emphasis such as the French do with "voila" and "d'accord."

 It was that American boldness in Janina that cemented their friendship on the Queen Mary a few years ago.
 They were dinner mates, but it wasn't until they were sitting together on the deck one day when a couple of eccentric older guys in matching brightly colored outfits walked by that they had been seeing and wondering about that they truly recognized Janina as someone they would want to get to know better.
 Janina blurted out, "What is it with you guys?"
 The Dodds were astonished at her brashness.
 "We never would have done such a thing," Geraldine said.
 But they were impressed that Janina had.
-The two guys were artists from Philadelphia who are known as Art in Tandem.
+The two guys were artists from Philadelphia who are known as Art in Tandem and have a website promoting themselves.
 They were pleased to get to know these fascinating characters thanks to Janina.